Sega GT 2002: Online

 Sega GT Online was released in Japan in 2003 and the US and Europe in 2004.
 It featured the addition of "over 40" new cars (now 165+) including Auto Union, Bugatti, and De Tomaso vehicles.
 Opel vehicles have been removed from this version, while some new tracks, new weather/time of day, new game modes such as "Gathering Mode" were added to arcade mode and "Special Time Triggered Events" for online.
 Unlike the regular version, it was rated T due to the unpredictable multiplayer interactions.
 Its cover features a Mazda RX-8.

 Reception

 Sega GT 2002

 Sega GT 2002 received "favorable" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 35 out of 40.
 It was nominated for GameSpot's annual "Best Driving Game on Xbox" award, which went to Rallisport Challenge.

 Sega GT Online

-The online version received a bit more "average" reviews than the original Sega GT 2002 according to Metacritic.
+The online version received slightly more "average" reviews than the original Sega GT 2002 according to Metacritic.
 In Japan, Famitsu also gave it a score of one eight, one seven, and two eights for a total of 31 out of 40.